pennyether/contracts/README.md

 ### Contracts

 Here's a rundown of our contracts, and how they interact with one another.
-For more details about what all of this means, please see our whitepaper.
+For more details about what all of this means, please see <a href="https://www.pennyether.com/ico/whitepaper.html">the whitepaper</a>.

 - <a id="comptroller"></a><a href="https://github.com/pennyether/contracts/tree/master/contracts/Comptroller.sol">**Comptroller.sol**</a>: Runs CrowdSale, controls tokens, and talks to `Treasury`.
 	- <a id="dividendtoken"></a>**Creates <a href="https://github.com/pennyether/contracts/tree/master/contracts/DividendToken.sol">`DividendToken`</a>**: